From Apple’s clean lines to McDonald’s golden arches— good design will always lie in the heart of great communications.

 - First read in a horizontal movement, usually across the upper part of the content area.
 This initial element forms the F’s top bar.

 - Next, users move down the page a bit and then read across in a second horizontal movement that typically covers a shorter area than the previous movement.
 This additional element forms the F’s lower bar.

 - Finally, users scan the content’s left side in a vertical movement.
 Sometimes this is a slow and systematic scan that appears as a solid stripe on an eye-tracking heatmap.
 Other times users move faster, creating a spottier heatmap.
 This last element forms the F’s stem.

 The implications of this pattern according to the research are that:

 - First lines of text on a page receive more gazes than subsequent lines of text on the same page.

-- First few words on the left of each line of text receive more fixations than subsequent words on the same line.
+- The first few words on the left of each line of text receive more fixations than subsequent words on the same line.

 Heat mapping technology shows how audiences read from left to right in an F-shaped pattern

 Another common scanning pattern is the layer cake pattern.

 This pattern is most prevalent in content containing many headings and sub-headings.